NachtRaveVL/virtmem-continued/doc/manual.md

 }
 ~~~

-To use the `virtmem` library you should include the `virtmem.h` header file.
+To use the `virtmem` library you should include the `virtmem-continued.h` header file.
 Furthermore, the specific
 header file of the allocator has to be included (alloc/sd_alloc.h, see table above).
 Finally, since some allocators
-depend on other libraries, they also may need to be included (SdFat.h in this example).
+depend on other libraries, they also may need to be included (SD.h in this example).

 All classes, functions etc. of the `virtmem` library resides in the [virtmem namespace](@ref virtmem).
 If you are unfamiliar with namespaces, you can find some info [here](http://www.cplusplus.com/doc/tutorial/namespaces/).